AMICI ITALIAN CAFÃ‰ (233 E. Clayton St.) Paintings and illustrations by Rae Cook. Through May.

 STRAND HAIR SALON (1625 S. Lumpkin St.) “The Smoke Series” features photography by Blake Smith.
 Through May.

-TOWN 220 RESTAURANT AND GALLERY (220 W. Washington St., Madison) “Three Points of View: Landscapes” features landscape paintings by Greg Benson, Kim Shockley Karelson and Jill Schultz Mcgannon.
-Opening reception May 3.
+TOWN 220 RESTAURANT AND GALLERY (220 W. Washington St., Madison) “Three Points of View: Landscapes” features landscape paintings by Greg Benson, Kim Shockley Karelson and Jill Schultz McGannon.
 Through June 28.

 WHITE TIGER (217 Hiawassee Ave.)
-Paintings by Liz.
+Paintings by Jess Snyder.
 Through May.

 Like what you just read?
 Support Flagpole by making a donation today.
 Every dollar you give helps fund our ongoing mission to provide Athens with quality, independent journalism.